rails/rails/guides/source/action_controller_overview.md

 ### The `default_url_options` Method

 You can set global default parameters for [`url_for`]( https://api.rubyonrails.org/classes/ActionView/RoutingUrlFor.html#method-i-url_for) by defining a method called `default_url_options` in your controller.
-This method must return a hash with the desired defaults, whose keys must be symbols:
+For example:

 ```ruby
 class ApplicationController < ActionController::Base